 These are brief conversational guides that can be facilitated by a parent, teacher, counselor or an older student/sibling.

-These exercises are part of Resilience’s commitment to a Multi-Tiered Support System and are perfect for students with specific needs within the classroom.
+These exercises are part of Resilience’s commitment to a Multi-Tiered Support System and are perfect for students with specific needs.

 Educational VR Game

 Virtual reality games within Resilience are designed to help students develop emotional management skills.
 One of the games requires students to exit a space station and walk a dangerous catwalk to a spaceship.